PhD Health Administration Degree Programs in New Jersey

 New Jersey is a relatively small state, but due to its extremely high population density, it is home to millions of residents who deserve excellent healthcare.
 Whether you’re a medical professional or a business professional, a PhD in health administration could prepare you for high-level positions in the world of healthcare.

 It’s time to invest in your education and change New Jersey healthcare.
 Learn more about getting started by requesting information from New Jersey health administration programs today.

 New Jersey has a steadily growing pool of medical patients, putting a large demand on medical facilities and care providers.
-Between 2015 and 2016, the state saw a 13% increase in Affordable Care Act signups (Nj.com, 2016).
-This has led the state to the lowest uninsured rate in its history.
+Prior to passage of the Affordable Care Act 13% of the state’s residents did not have health insurance.
+Today that percentage has fallen to just 8%, the lowest uninsured rate in the state’s history.

-Furthermore, the state is in the middle of healthcare overhaul (NJ 101.5, 2016).
+Furthermore, New Jersey is in the middle of healthcare overhaul.
 This came about because New Jersey has the second highest healthcare expenses in the country.
 As a PhD-level professional, you can influence laws and policies like these.

 Are There Online PhD Programs in Healthcare Administration in New Jersey?

 Each health administration program in New Jersey has its own focus and its own set of learning goals.
 Analyzing these goals and learning outcomes can help you find a doctorate in health administration in New Jersey that suits your needs.
 Generally, PhD health administration programs focus on critical thinking skills.
 These skills are then applied to conducting research, analyzing research, applying research to administrative issues, being an effective leader, and advocating for healthcare policy changes.
 Throughout your doctoral program, you may learn from students who are further ahead in the program than you and work with your dissertation committee.